Emerie111/Uniswap_Push_Protocol/README.md

 })
 ```

-\*\* For displaying notfication in frontend pushprotocol/uiweb is needed"
+**For displaying notfication in frontend pushprotocol/uiweb is needed**

 ```
-yarn add @pushprotocol/uiweb you can install uiweb using this command yarn add styled-components styled-components is a peerDependency.
+yarn add @pushprotocol/uiweb  #you can install uiweb using this command yarn add styled-components    #styled-components is a peerDependency.
 Please install it in your dApp if you don't have it already!
 ```

+`@pushprotocol/uiweb` has needed `@pushprotocol/restapi` package also.
+Here we are using `epnsproject/sdk-restapi` and we need to make some changes in uiweb to work with epnsproject/sdk-restapi

+## **FRONTEND WORKING**